sammuelyee/docs/_tutorials/albers.md

 Copy and paste the below SQL query in the SQL wizard.

 {% highlight sql %}
+SELECT

-SELECT ST_Transform(the_geom, 2163)
+  ST_Transform(the_geom, 2163) AS the_geom_webmercator,
-as the_geom_webmercator,cartodb_id,affgeoid,cd113fp,countyfp,geoid,statefp,created_at,updated_at
+  cartodb_id,
+  affgeoid,
+  cd113fp,
+  countyfp,
+  geoid,
+  statefp
+FROM
-FROM cb_2013_us_county_500k
+  cb_2013_us_county_500k
 {% endhighlight %}

 Select "Apply query" in the lower right corner to run the SQL query and re-project the map using the Albers projection.
 You may need to reposition your map once the SQL query is finished to bring the US back to the center.

 Our SQL query uses a PostGIS function called [ST_Transform](http://postgis.org/docs/ST_Transform.html), which returns our geometry with coordinates transformed to the Albers projection.
-ST_Transform takes the_geom column and the ID number for the Spatial Reference System we want to use, in this case, the Albers projection, which we know has a SRID of 2163.
-We update our hidden colum, the_geom_webmercator, to our newly transformed geometry.
+ST_Transform takes `the_geom` column and the ID number for the Spatial Reference System we want to use, in this case, the Albers projection, which we know has a SRID of 2163.
+We update our hidden column, `the_geom_webmercator`, to our newly transformed geometry.

 <p class="wrap-border"><img src="{{ '/img/layout/tutorials/albers/img5.png' | prepend: site.baseurl }}" alt="Import Data" /></p>

 That's it!
-All you need to use different projections in CartoDB is a simple SQL query.
-Happy mapping!
+To use different projections in CartoDB, all you need is a simple SQL query.

+**Happy mapping!**

+_Want to learn more about SQL and PostGIS?
+Check out our [Map Academy lessons](http://academy.cartodb.com/courses/04-sql-postgis.html) that cover them.
+We also have tutorials on [joining data tables](http://docs.cartodb.com/tutorials/joining_data.html) with SQL, and more information about [projections and the geometry columns](http://docs.cartodb.com/tutorials/projections.html).
+Check out our [tutorials page](http://docs.cartodb.com/tutorials.html) for more tutorials._